emranbm/sls-for-iot/README.md

 1. More efficient serialization protocols can be used instead of JSON. e.g. [protobuf](https://developers.google.com/protocol-buffers)
 1. File contents can be compressed before transmission.
 But it should be tested whether it's worth doing computation over IO.
-1. Consider any message from clients as a heart beat.
-So that the client can send the heart beats less frequently.
+1. Consider any message from clients as a heartbeat.
+So the client can send the heartbeats less frequently.